kyma-project/api-gateway/docs/user/tutorials/01-20-set-up-tls-gateway.md

-# Configure TLS Gateway in SAP BTP, Kyma Runtime
+# Configure a TLS Gateway in SAP BTP, Kyma Runtime
 Learn how to configure a TLS Gateway in SAP BTP, Kyma runtime using Gardener-managed Let's Encrypt certificates.

 ## Context

 In this procedure, you set up a TLS Gateway that secures communication between clients and your workloads.
-The server certificate is automatically provisioned and managed through Gardener's Certificate custom resource (CR), which requests a publicly trusted certificate from Let's Encrypt using the ACME protocol.
+The server certificate is automatically provisioned and managed through Gardener's Certificate custom resource (CR), which requests a publicly trusted certificate from Let's Encrypt.

-Simple TLS provides server-side authentication only, meaning clients verify the server's identity using its certificate, but the server does not authenticate clients.

 ## Prerequisites